-Consider the size of a unit's water tank.
-Most vary in size from 3 to 5 gallons / 11 to 20 litres, but some of the larger units may hold up to 50 gallons / 190 litres or more.
+Consider the size of a unit’s water tank.
+Most vary in size from 3 to 5 gallons (11 to 20 liters), but some of the larger units may hold up to 50 gallons (190 liters) or more.
 Of course, these larger units will also use more water per hour.
-If you'll need to use the unit longer than the water tank will supply, prepare to have a backup water supply.
+If you’ll need to use the unit longer than the water tank will supply, prepare to have a backup water supply.

-Fortunately many manufacturers sell portable water tanks, easily found up to 50 gallons / 190 litres and more.
+Many manufacturers sell portable water tanks, easily found up to 50 gallons (190 liters) and more.
 These let you take your own water supply with you.
 These tanks are mounted on frames with wheels and have a water line you can attach to your portable swamp cooler.
-These may be your best solution if water lines aren't easily available.
+These may be your best solution if water lines aren’t easily available.

-Some units may use ice trays, ice packs or gel packs.
-These are usually used to pre-cool the air in a two-stage system.
-(You can learn more about 1- and 2-stage systems at our swamp cooler types page.)
-When used in the water tank instead, they provide little additional cooling -- water evaporates at the same temperature whether it starts out room temperature or frozen.
+When used in the water tank, ice, ice trays, ice packs or gel packs add little additional cooling – 1-2 degrees because water evaporates at the same temperature whether it starts out at room temperature or frozen.
 But the cold vapor from the ice and packs may add some cooling to the air being blown by the fan.
 Ice is more effective when it’s used to pre-cool the air in a two-stage unit.

 You can learn more about these electrical terms and basic electrical concepts on our electricity basics page.